 Budgeting is a great starting point for getting your finances sorted out.
 After that, though, it requires longer-term planning – the kind that involves making assumptions about the future, from your kids’ university fees, to buying a holiday home and your ideas for retirement.
 This can be done through cash-flow modelling which will enable you to plan to meet your financial objectives.
-Andrew Talbot of Expat Financial Planning, part of Globaleye Group, tells us how.
+Andrew Talbot of Expat Financial Planning, tells us how.

 What it’s all about